Schooner Woodwind

 We want to thank our excellent guest crew members for all their help, Joe and Joan Warren of New Jersey, Barbara Halge of Maryland, and Ed Bednarz of Maryland.
 We deeply thank the organizers that work so hard to make this event the highlight of our seaon.
 We wouldn’t miss this event for anything!

-The Eighth Great Chesapeake Bay Schooner Race-1997
+8th Annual Great Chesapeake Bay Schooner Race — 1997

 Twenty-five schooners started the eighth annual Great Chesapeake Bay Schooner Race on Thursday, October 16 at 1400, in breezy downwind conditions that could push the schooners quickly down the bay to Norfolk, Virginia.
 The race is 127 miles long that can last between 14 hours and 36 hours, or even longer.